OXID-eSales/wave-theme/README.md

 ### Step 1: Get the source code

-Check out the branch for your OXID eShop version into the shop's ``Application/views`` directory:

 ```
-cd DOCUMENT_ROOT/Application/views/
-git clone -b BRANCH_NAME https://github.com/OXID-eSales/wave_theme.git wave
+composer config repositories.oxid-esales/wave-theme vcs https://github.com/OXID-eSales/wave-theme
+composer require oxid-esales/wave-theme
 ```

-You should now have a new folder ``DOCUMENT_ROOT/Application/views/wave``.

 ### Step 2: Prepare the database (< version 6.0 only)

-In order to install the theme options, import the ``setup.sql`` into your database.
+In order to install the theme options, import the ``setup.sql`` (to be found in ``DOCUMENT_ROOT/source/Application/views/wave``) into your database.

 #### Option 1: Console